 - nasal polyps

-- bone deformities inside the nose or a nasal septum that is not straight
+- bone deformities inside the nose or a nasal septum

-Brain or Nerve Damage
+Brain or nerve damage

 There are receptors inside the nose that send information through nerves to the brain.
 Anosmia can occur if any part of this pathway is damaged.
 There are many conditions that can cause this damage, including:

-He or she may ask questions about when the problem started, if all or only some types of odors are affected, and whether or not you can taste food.
+They may ask questions about when the problem started, if all or only some types of odors are affected, and whether or not you can taste food.
 Depending on your answers, your doctor may also perform one or more of the following tests: